Weave Your World

 Every entity is a full game-style profile.

 HP, MP, XP bars.
 Equipment slots.
 Active effects.
 Skill trees.
-All updated automatically as your story progresses.
+All reflecting the Event Ledger — your character sheet shows exactly the state your events describe, at any point in the story.
 This isn’t a wiki — it’s a character sheet that knows what chapter you’re on.

 Scrub through time.